 Once a student reaches either the Attempted-Hours limit or the Combined Paid-Hours limit, he or she is no longer eligible for the HOPE Scholarship.

 All credit hours attempted after high school graduation are calculated when determining Zell Miller eligibility, even if they are not accepted by Georgia State University, were taken outside of the state of Georgia or at an institution in a foreign country or unaccredited institution.
 Credits attempted as part of a technical Certificate or Diploma program of study are only counted as Attempted-Hours if any post-secondary institution ever accepted those hours as credit hours toward a degree.
 Credits hours forgiven by the institution are included in the calculations.
 It is the student’s responsibility to ensure that Georgia State has transcripts from all institutions of higher learning (post high school graduation) in order for the Office of Student Financial Aid to accurately determine the student’s Zell Miller eligibility.
 Eligibility ends when a student attempts 127 credit hours, even if Zell Miller funds did not pay for those credits.

 NOTE: The HOPE GPA does not necessarily match the cumulative GPA shown in PAWS.
-Please contact the Enrollment Services Center with inquiries regarding your HOPE GPA.
+Please contact the Financial Management Center with inquiries regarding your HOPE GPA.